Hasty Pudding Theatricals: History

-Formed in 1795 as a social club for Harvard College students, the Hasty Pudding was formed to "cultivate the social affections and cherish the feelings of friendship & patriotism [...]".
-Soon after, Pudding members began hosting mock trials of such phenomena as timely Harvard presidents and the study of mathematics.
-On December 13, 1844, the Pudding put up its first full performance, of a well-known tragic burlesque entitled Bombastes Furioso.
-After a period of producing popular comedies written by established playwrights, students at Harvard who were members of the Pudding began to write their own shows, starting with a production of Dido and Aeneas written by Owen Wister in 1882.
-It has performed a production every year since, except two years during World War I and two years during World War II.
+Hasty Pudding Theatricals was formed in 1795 as a social club for Harvard College students to cultivate the social affections and cherish the feelings of friendship & patriotism.
+On December 13, 1844, the Pudding put on its first full performance - William Barnes Rhodes' burlesque opera Bombastes Furioso.
+After a period of producing popular comedies by established playwrights, student members of the Pudding began to write their own shows, starting in 1882 with a production of Dido and Aeneas by Owen Wister.
+The event was interrupted for 2 years during each of the World Wars and the fifth time came in 2020 due to the COVID-19 pandemic.